 Amortized Fixed-Rate Mortgage

 The monthly payment for an amortized loan is always the same.
 A portion of each payment is applied to the loan’s interest and principal.

 The benefit of an amortized fixed-rate mortgage is the predictability.
 Borrowers receive an amortization schedule that shows the monthly payment details from start to finish, so they know the payment amount applied to interest and principal.

-When reviewing an amortization schedule, you will notice that most of the monthly payment goes toward interest at first.
+When reviewing an amortization schedule, you will notice that most of the monthly payment initially goes toward interest.
 However, since a portion of each payment is applied to the principal, less of each successive payment goes toward interest, and more goes toward principal until the balance is fully paid.

 Non-Amortized Fixed-Rate Mortgage

 A non-amortized fixed-rate loan is usually in the form of a balloon-payment loan or interest-only loan.

 Balloon-payment loans are often structured with deferred interest payments.
 Interest is calculated annually based on the borrower’s annual interest rate.
 Interest is then deferred and added to a lump sum balloon payment.